IngmarBitter/defenders/md/RevelationAndFoundations/BibleInspiration.slides.md

 </p>

 * Warning against adding to or taking away from the words of Scripture
-* Not altering thoghts or techings, but words
+* Not altering thoughts or teachings, but words
 * Emphasizes the importance of preserving the integrity of God's original word

 <p style="text-align: right; margin-top: 1em;">    <em>Thoughts?</em></p>